stoplightio/docs/articles/enterprise/components/api-overview.md

 ## Installation

-The Stoplight API can be installed with Docker or via RPM package.
+The Stoplight API can be installed with Docker or RPM package.

-> Before starting, be sure to complete the GitLab installation.

 ### RPM Package